-INLIVIAN will perform a criminal background check through local law enforcement for every household member age 16 years and older.
-The Head of Household will be required to sign all releases for family members between the ages 16 and 17 authorizing INLIVIAN to obtain criminal information for family members between 16 and 17.
+INLIVIAN will perform a criminal background check through local law enforcement for every household member age 18 years and older..

 PHAs are required to perform criminal background checks necessary to determine whether any household member is subject to a lifetime registration requirement under a state sex offender program in the state where the housing is located, as well as in any other state where a household member is known to have resided [24 CFR 982.553(a)(2)(i)].